 Ultimately and in the moment, I failed.
 I could not get this man to understand that when he happens to be in a space in which (say, for example...) a woman is being chastised, criticized or shamed for the shape of her body — for the very way in which she takes up physical space in the world — that maybe he’s wrong about it being “none of his business” because “dai, succede” and because anyway, “è più importante che lei risponde da se, per difendersi da sola”...

-That maybe he is not only a person who could say something, but that — as someone who is not that woman, and not a woman at all — he is the person who should say something...
+That maybe he is not only a person who could say something, but — as someone who is not that woman, and not a woman at all — a person who should...

 Active racist behavior is equivalent to walking fast on the conveyor belt.
 The person engaged in active racist behavior has identified with the ideology of white supremacy and is moving with it.
 Passive racist behavior is equivalent to standing still on the walkway.
 No overt effort is being made, but the conveyor belt moves the bystanders along to the same destination as those who are actively walking.
 Some of the bystanders may ... choose to turn around, unwilling to go to the same destination as the white supremacists.
 But unless they are walking actively in the opposite direction at a speed faster than the conveyor belt—unless they are actively antiracist—they will find themselves carried along with the others.

 From there I thought of Toi Derricotte in The Black Notebooks—on white people’s responsibility to speak up to, confront (or at the very least and for the love of Pete, to please just fucking sometimes interrupt) racism: